Scroll down to see AI summary and full 4/5 star reviews below for:

-Here are AI assist search results for Dark Place by Christopher Kell and full 4.5/5 star review below:
+Here are AI assist search results for Dark Place by Christopher Kell and full 4/5 star reviews below:

 Disclaimer: the following is a summary from an AI assisted search engine and no content in writing the book used artificial intelligence.